scylladb/scylladb/docs/architecture/tablets.rst

 Enabling Tablets
 -------------------

-Tablets are enabled or disabled on the keyspace level.
-When you create a new keyspace, tablets are enabled by default.
+ScyllaDB now uses tablets by default for data distribution.
+This functionality is controlled by the :confval:`enable_tablets` option.
+However, tablets only work if enabled on all nodes within the cluster.

-``NetworkTopologyStrategy``, recommended for all keyspaces, is *required* when creating a keyspace with tablets enabled.
+When creating a new keyspace with tablets enabled (the default), you can still disable them on a per-keyspace basis.
+The recommended ``NetworkTopologyStrategy`` for keyspaces remains *required* when using tablets.

 You can create a keyspace with tablets disabled with the ``tablets = {'enabled': false}`` option: